jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-18-quarter-german-ale.markdown

 Unfortunately I forgot to add my typical yeast nutrient and energizer to this batch, but its probably fine since its a small one.

+The wort was allowed to sit in the primary for 16 days, mostly because there wasn't a free keg available.
+The yeast did a bit more work than anticipated on this guy, ending up with an FG 4 points lower than expected (about an extra 0.4% ABV).

+## Kegging and Carbonation

+This is currently being force carbonated in a basement sitting around ~63&deg;F at 30 PSI.
+This was _extra force carbonated with the rolling technique for ~3 minutes at 30 PSI to ensure it's carbed within a week.

 # Things to do Better